Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_DebtorsCreditors.md

 > [Info] This section is only relevant for customers, not for suppliers.

 - *Overwrite* [x]
 Select the checkbox to display the options below.
+Otherwise, the default settings are applied.

 - *Dispatch method*
-Click the drop-down list to select the shipping method.
+Click the drop-down list to select the desired dispatch method.
 The following options are available:

     - **Email**
     - **Post**